DataExperts/dexih.transforms/README.md

 * An extensive library of built in analytical functions.
 * Perform any type of analytical calculations across your datasets.
 * Runs fast!
 Can easily process 100,000's of rows per second.
-* Uses standard database classes and can be integrate with all popular databases.
+* Uses standard database classes and can be integrated with all popular databases.
 * Fully portable to any platform that supports the .NetStandard library (currently includes Windows, Mac and Linux variants).

 This powerful library can be used as a foundation for applications such as:
 * Business Intelligence and reporting.
 * Batch processing, Data Integration or Extract Transform Load (ETL) processing.
 * Real-time analysis and alerting.

+## Comming soon

+In the next few weeks we will be integrating the following capabilities into the transform processing:

+* Data profiling.
+* Manage change data capture
+* Preserve change history (i.e. slowly changing dimensions)
+* Column level valiation and rejection rules.

 ## How does it work?